ironcev/thp.im/_posts/2015-04-17-the-three-laws-of-a-symptom-fix.md

 - **A symptom fix will be unintentionally removed and the bug will reappear.**
 - **A symptom fix will mutate and spread.**
-- **The one-to-rule-them-all symptom fix will appear, being more dangerous than all individual symptom fixes.**
+- **The one-to-rule-them-all symptom fix will appear, being more dangerous than any of the individual symptom fixes.**

-Let's explain them shortly.
+Let's explain *The Three Laws* shortly.

 ###The First Law: A symptom fix will be unintentionally removed and the bug will reappear